zerodaycode/Canyon-SQL/README.md

 # CANYON-SQL
-A full written in `Rust` ORM
+A full written in `Rust` ORM for `POSTRESQL` based databases.

 ## Early stages
 The library it's still on a `newborn` state.
 Any contrib via `fork` + `PR` it's really apreciated.

-Availiable operations:
+# Availiable operations:
     - find all
     - find by id